How Is the Gift of Tongues a Sign for Unbelievers?

 Surprised, I replied, "No, not at all."

 He then revealed that he was familiar with Hebrew, having taken a course to study The Old Testament in its original language.
-He had recognized Hebrew words and phrases as I spoke, specifically referencing God and His Temple.
+He had recognized certain words and phrases as I spoke, specifically referencing God and His Temple.
 No interpretation of the tongue had been given.

 It was a SIGN to the man that the gifts of the Spirit were valid, and he went home with a renewed desire to dive deeper into studying the Scriptures, The following week, he returned and shared that he had received the fullness of the Holy Spirit and could now speak in tongues fluently!